 If it is an emergency, seek medical attention and, if possible, tell the treating staff that you were injured while at work.
 Once your claim is filed, your employer must pay for your medical expenses, regardless of whether you miss work or not.

 Here are some general tips on workers’ compensation:

-If you were injured at work, you may have a valid workers' compensation claim.
+If you were injured at work, you may have a valid workers’ compensation claim.
 Most companies should have a streamlined process to help you easily file your claim.
 However, you may still want to have a lawyer go over the paperwork with you.
 Your Human Resources Rep may sound like he or she is on your side but remember that you are filing a claim to collect payments from your employer.
 This claim is going to cost them money so their interests are opposed to yours.
-A lawyer can work to help ensure that you are being treated fairly and your claim is properly filed.
+A wrongful termination attorney can work to help ensure that you are being treated fairly and your claim is properly filed.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.